-If you’re asking yourself, “how do I get clients for my business?” from my website, a landing page is the key you’re looking for.
-It is a fundamental component of a small business internet marketing strategy and an incredibly powerful way to start a conversation with anonymous visitors.
+If you’re looking to get clients for your business from your website, a landing page is what you need.
+Landing pages are a fundamental component of a digital marketing strategy and an incredibly powerful way to start a conversation with anonymous visitors.
 For most businesses, the objective of a website is to complete a direct sale, convert visitors into leads or at the very least, capture their contact information and bring them through the sales funnel.

 What is a Landing Page?